idleberg/atom-browse/README.md

 ### apm

-Install `browse` from Atom's [Package Manager](http://flight-manual.atom-editor.cc/using-atom/sections/atom-packages/) or the command-line equivalent:
+Install `browse` from the editor's [Package Manager](http://flight-manual.atom-editor.cc/using-atom/sections/atom-packages/) or the command-line equivalent:

 `$ apm install browse`

 ### Using Git

-Change to your Atom packages directory:
+Change to your the directory:

 **Windows**